Share on your favorite

 Woman - A woman, especially one with a single red feature.

-狼 means "wolf."
+狼 means "wolf, fierce."

-Wolf - A mammal of the canine family.
+Wolf - A wild canine predator.

-Disorderly Or Chaotic - To become disordered or chaotic.
+Disorderly or Chaotic - To become disordered or chaotic.

 Panic - To be in a state of panic.

-黒 means "black, dark, sinister."
+黒 means "black, foolish, evil."

-桜 means "cherry blossom."
+桜 means "cherry blossom, cherry tree."

 Sakura - Cherry Blossom.
 A deciduous tree of the rose family.